-Units 17A, remainder and 17C, remainder-selected drainages; a harvest Season may be limit of up to 2 caribou by State registration permit will be determined at the announced time the season is announced between Aug.
+Units 17A, remainder and 17C, remainder-selected drainages; a harvest limit of up to 2 caribou by State registration permit will be determined at the time the season is announced

+Season may be announced between Aug.
 1 and Mar.
 31.